TommyBiostats/statistically-significant/README.md

 **Shiny R App: Interactive outlier filter with distribution overview.**

-The app allows users to interactively filter the data in search of outliers per cateogry in any csv dataset.
+The app allows users to interactively filter the data in search of outliers per cateogry in a desired csv data file.
 It provides visual distribution of variable of interest given categories and details regarding the outliers.

 https://tommybiostat.shinyapps.io/asthma_outlier_detection/